 The Powerful Pause

 While using each prompt, it is most important to give an expectant pause and WAIT for the user’s response.
 The wait time can vary from 5-15 secs for the user to produce the expected response.
 When you say something, wait for a response.
 If the user says something, respond and move on.
-If the user doesn’t respond, give the next prompt in the hierarchy and WAIT for the response.
+Give the next prompt in the hierarchy and WAIT for the response if the user doesn’t respond.
 If you don’t use enough wait time, you may be providing more prompts than needed.
 Remember, rushing through prompts essentially takes away opportunities for the user to respond.

 If the user does not respond, you can give indirect verbal prompts to help them construct a response.